filip-we/terminal/README.md

 ## Tests
 You can run a test with `minicom -D /dev/[device-name-of-uart] -S tests/test_01_hello_world.minicom`.
 The verification is done by manually looking at the screen! :D

+## Requiremnts
+On Arch you might need drivers for FAT-discs so you can write to the Pico: `sudo pacman -Sy dosfstools`